docsforadobe/illustrator-scripting-guide/docs/jsobjref/PathPoint.md

 **Description**

-The position of this path point’s in control point.
+The position of this path point's in control point.

 **Type**